Touring around Rome ~ Italy

 Colosseum ~ if you decide to tour the inside of the Colosseum, the wait for walk-up tickets will take you quite a while.
-We just walked around.
-I have been to Arena in Verona and it based off the Colosseum.
+Consequently, we just began touring around again.
+We just walked around Rome.
+Moreover, I’ve been to Arena in Verona and is based on the Colosseum.
 A LOT of the Colosseum is under construction and had quite a bit of muddy-mud all around it.
 I have no regrets, crowds are not my thing.

 Jon and I showed up here and it was so crowded we just snapped a few photos.
 Just walking around this alive and vibrant city was a treat!